awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps-running-cluster.md

 + Reconfiguration requests for HBase configuration classifications are only supported in Amazon EMR version 5\.30\.0 and later, and are not supported in Amazon EMR versions 5\.23\.0 through 5\.29\.0\.
 + Amazon EMR supports application reconfiguration requests on an EMR cluster with multiple master nodes only in Amazon EMR versions 5\.27\.0 and later\.
 + Reconfiguring `hdfs-encryption-zones` classification or any of the Hadoop KMS configuration classifications is not supported on an EMR cluster with multiple master nodes\.
-+ Amazon EMR currently doesn’t support certain reconfiguration requests for the capacity scheduler that require restarting the YARN ResourceManager\.
++ Amazon EMR currently doesn't support certain reconfiguration requests for the capacity scheduler that require restarting the YARN ResourceManager\.
 For example, you cannot completely remove a queue\.

-## Reconfigure an Instance Group in the Console<a name="emr-configure-apps-running-cluster-console"></a>
+## Reconfigure an instance group in the console<a name="emr-configure-apps-running-cluster-console"></a>

 1. Open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.